MohammedYasserr/EC-PRED11/README.md

 Address :  9 Gamaa St. - Giza - Egypt.
 12619
 Cellular : +20 - 01000164922

-The code was implemented by me  and my teammates Norah and pierre The data acqusition was performed by :
+Code implementation was done by me and my teammates Norah and pierre  , while data acquisition was done by Jihad and Janna for Hisopthology data and by
-      For SNPs : Ahmed ali
-      For Histopathology  : Jihad and Jannah
+Ahmed Ali for SNP data  .